-Life/Story is a workshop for writers who are working on a memoir or have a project in mind (and are committed to getting started on it.)
-Every Sunday for six weeks, six writers get together with Ansary to discuss their work.
+Life/Story is a workshop for writers who are working on a memoir or have a project in mind.
+Every Sunday for six weeks, five writers get together with Ansary to discuss their work.
 Each writer submits a piece by email beforehand.
-What writers share can range from excerpts of a book-in-progress, to stand-alone narrative pieces, to outlines and ruminations on the structure of their intended work.
-Whatever they submit will be workshopped at the following session: the group will discuss it, offer suggestions and analysis, give productive feedback.
-Memoir is the intersection between memory and story, and in this workshop the emphasis is equally on the story–the “what-happened”–and on the writing–the “how-it’s-told”.
+Writers can share excerpts from a work-in-progress, stand-alone narrative pieces, outlines, and ruminations on the structure of their intended work.
+Whatever they submit will be workshopped at the following session: that is, the group will discuss it, offer suggestions and analysis, and give productive feedback.
+Memoir is the intersection between memory and story, and in this workshop the emphasis is equally on story–the “what-happened”–and on writing–the “how-it’s-told”.
 The workshop costs $350 for a six-week session.

 Life/Story is founded on the premise that every life not only teems with stories but is a story.
 No one really knows what their story is until they look for it; the trick is not merely to remember what happened but to find the story (or stories) in it.
 A memoir can be about sensational experiences that depart radically from the byways of normal life, but it doesn’t have to be.
 Anything you might find in a novel, you might find in a life–and therefore in a memoir.
 The riveting Russian novel Oblomov is about a guy who never gets out of bed.
 The novel Mrs Dalloway is about a woman who takes a walk in her garden.
-It’s safe to say that most people have as much to write about as Oblomov.
+It’s safe to say that most people have as much to write about as Oblomov or Mrs. Dalloway.

 For further thoughts on the art of memoir, read Ansary’s interview with David Henry Sterry.